 As with all our master’s programmes, the teaching is based on several key elements:

 - Core academic courses grounded in the social sciences (public policy, planning, urban sociology, urban economy, urban law, etc.), linked to the physical and life sciences through a multidisciplinary, comparative approach to shed light on the debates and controversies inherent in ecological transitions.

 - Advanced methodological training: statistics, mapping, analysis of material and energy flows, environmental footprint/carbon footprint, etc.

-- Field trips and study trips to a European city.
+- Field trips and the study trip to a European city.

-- Professional experience: a “group project” working on a commission from a public or private organisation, workshops run by experienced professionals, and an internship.
+- Professional experience: a “group project” working on a request from a public or private organisation, workshops run by experienced professionals, and an internship.

 Students may also choose to register concurrently for the Research track.